MOAMSA/OCT-Researcher-Agent/README.md

-# Question-Answering System Overview
+# OCT Question-Answering System

-The provided code implements a **question-answering system** that combines machine learning with vector search to handle queries, particularly in the **medical field**.
+The provided code implements a **question-answering system** that combines machine learning with vector search to handle queries, particularly in the **OCT field**.

 ## Datasets Used